skonfig/extra/type/__nextcloud/man.rst

 The type aborts if there is no webroot given as parameter and no could be detected by the type itself.
 Please set the webroot via `--webroot` or extend this type.

+It may abort if the data directory can not be moved correctly.
+Then, the nextcloud configuration is broken and must be resolved manually: Move the data directory to the correct location or change the configuration to point to the old destination and retry.

 EXAMPLES